Eritrea–Italy relations: During the colonial period

-Most of these children were abandoned, with Italian men replicating patterns of behaviour that also existed in their homeland, whereby the master would abuse the servant girl, dismissing her when she became pregnant.
-Such children were, however, considered to be Italian, especially on the Eritrean side, as in their culture, descent also followed the paternal line.
-Both the liberal and fascist governments until 1933 allowed 'meticci' to be granted Italian citizenship, even when not recognised by their fathers.
+The colonial government did not look favourably on unions between Italian men and Eritrean women.

 "In 1940, the 'Norme relative ai meticci' (Law No. 822 of 13 May 1940) prohibited Italians from recognising children had by Africans and from contributing to their maintenance, and assigned to meticci the legal status of colonial subjects".
 These regulations found their ideological foundation in a form of biological racism, according to which mixing would cause a degeneration of the Italic race.

 During the sixty years of colonialism in the Horn of Africa, it is estimated that at least 20 thousand meticci or 'moretti' (a term perceived as derogatory) were born, and of these only five or six thousand were recognised.

 After World War II

 After the Second World War, laws changed.
 Eritrea became part of independent Ethiopia and in Rome it was established that those born in the territories of the former colonies were to be declared Italian citizens "if for any reason it can be justifiably believed that one of their parents is an Italian citizen".